 Highlights: Trishaw ride, Taoism Temple.

 Leaving the hotel at 7.30 am we commenced our journey out of Singapore and onto Malaysia for the next 6 days in a new country.
-Taxis to the bus station and we all managed to not get lost so a good start.
+We caught multiple taxis to the bus station with no one getting lost.
 The bus was on the luxury side which surprised my a bit, we will see if the standard is maintained.
-Air-conditioning made it a lot more pleasant in this humid area.
+The air-conditioning made it a lot more pleasant in this humid area.

 After about 40 minutes we hit border control on both sides.
 Singapore had no problems letting me go, luckily I didn’t lose the paper insert given when I entered.
 Malaysian officials at no problem with me either and before we knew it we were away for a 3 hour ride to Melaka.